 Deacon Steve Mitchell was ordained for the Archdiocese of Detroit (AOD) in 2002, with a MA in Pastoral Ministry.
 Dcn.
 Steve has been a leader in the men’s movement in the AOD for many years.
 He has exercised executive leadership in several technical staffing enterprises focused on the automotive industry.
 Launching New Dimension in 1991 from his kitchen table, he grew the business to over $35 million in revenue.
 An evangelist by gifting, he became the National Director, Alpha–Catholic for Alpha USA in 2009.
 Alpha is now reaching over 250,000 people annually in Catholic parishes throughout the US.
 After retiring from AUSA, Dcn.
 Steve joined the Pastoral Leadership team at OLGC, serving as a deacon and assisting on the Evangelization and Discipleship Team.
 He serves the AOD on the Amazing Parish Coaching Team under the leadership of Lory Mcglinnen.
 He continues to serve as President of the Alpha–Catholic National Board.

-Mary was a member of Synod 16 on the New Evangelization in the Archdiocese of Detroit and witnessed the Holy Spirit moving in transformative ways.
-She eagerly shares the extraordinary pastoral letter, Unleash the Gospel with parishes who are passionate about parish renewal and the Great Commission.
+Mary was a member of Synod 16 on the New Evangelization in the Archdiocese of Detroit and witnessed the Holy Spirit moving in a powerful way.
+She eagerly shares the extraordinary pastoral letter, Unleash the Gospel with parishes that are passionate about renewal and culture change.

 Mary has her Bachelor’s Degree from Washburn University and has studied at Sacred Heart Major Seminary.
-She and her husband, Steve, are proud parents of their daughter, Elyse and together their family is committed to the revitalization of Detroit.
+She and her family are committed to the revitalization of Detroit.